Martinb113/didyouknow/email_scripts.md

 ---

 ## Email 4: Meeting Efficiency
-**Subject Line:** ⚡ Transform Your Meeting Notes with Ask AT&T
+**Subject Line:** ⚡ Never Miss a Meeting Detail with Ask AT&T

 **Preview Text:** Did you know?
-Employees spend 3+ hours weekly on meeting notes.
+Teams users can convert their meeting transcripts into actionable summaries instantly.

 ---

 Hi there,

 Meet Emily.
-After a 2-hour strategy call, she used Ask AT&T Quick Start to transform her meeting notes.
+After a 2-hour cross-functional strategy call with 12 teammates, she faced the daunting task of capturing every important detail.
+With 3 more meetings ahead that day, traditional note-taking wasn't feasible.
+So she activated Teams transcription and let Ask AT&T do the heavy lifting.

-**The Results:**
+**The Magic Transformation:**
-- Generated instant summaries
+- Converted 10-page Teams transcripts into concise 1-page summaries
-- Created clear action items
+- Extracted and prioritized action items by department
+- Created deadline reminders for every team member
-- Earned CEO recognition
+- Received executive recognition for "meeting efficiency innovation"
-- Executed plans flawlessly
+- Reduced meeting follow-up time by 75%

+**Why It Works:**
+Ask AT&T doesn't just copy text—it understands context.
+It can transform casual conversation into professional communications tailored to your audience, whether technical experts or senior executives.

 **Your Meeting Upgrade:**
-Turn your next meeting notes into actionable insights.
+1. Activate Teams transcription (request this feature if needed)
+2. Feed transcripts to Ask AT&T with a simple file isnert or prompt
+3. Transform chaos into clarity in seconds

 [Start Summarizing Meetings]

-Best regards,
-The Ask AT&T Team

 ---